-8. Evaluations of program/major findings:
+8. Program evaluation or evaluation of major findings:

-Seven of the seven completed applicants were offered funding, to support the high school adoption and implementation of advanced courses such as Biomedical Innovation, Principles of Engineering, Advanced Engineering, Aerospace Engineering, and Cybersecurity.
+Five of the five completed applicants were offered funding, to support the high school adoption and implementation of advanced courses such as Biomedical Innovation, Principles of Engineering, Advanced Engineering, Aerospace Engineering, and Cybersecurity.
 Grantees were able to access the PLTW website to adopt learning and training materials associated with the funded advanced PLTW course.
 Additionally, PLTW professional development was offered remotely to teachers.
 Two applicants ultimately were unable to offer an advanced PLTW course and were unable to be funded due to grant requirements outlined.